robfletcher/strikt/README.md

 Produces the output:

 ```
+✔ "covfefe" is a java.lang.String
-✘ "covfefe" has length 7
+✘ "covfefe" has length 1
 ```

 Notice that the `isUpperCase()` assertion is not applied as the earlier `hasLength(1)` assertion failed.